 Jung, Buddhism, and the Origin of Archetypes

-So I took the idea of archetypes from, I’m a Buddhist, from Tibetan Buddhism, where the entire practice is about embedding archetypes in our minds and very scary images of the Lord of Death, Yama.
+One of the sources for my idea of archetypes comes from Tibetan Buddhism.
+The entire practice is about embedding archetypes in our minds.
+Very scary images of the Lord of Death, Yama.
 Now, Yama, Indian culture’s mythological first self-sacrificing monarch, is derived (culturally, linguistically and theologically) from Aryaman, who gave his name to Iran.
 Ireland’s first high king and universal monarch of the Indo-European era Érimón and first self-sacrificer Donn are also aspects of the same underlying Indo-European archetype as Yama in Vedic and Tibetan Buddhist culture.
-And what I noticed in Jung’s work, which he takes it, he says he took the idea of archetypes from St. Augustine.
+What I noticed in Jung’s work, where he talks about archetypes from Tibetan Buddhism, is that he says he took the idea of archetypes from St. Augustine.

-But what we know, but that Carl Jung couldn’t know, is that what he considered to be universal and part of the collective unconscious of humanity in this way, which has received a lot of criticism, actually, all the examples he gives are from Indo-European languages and religions.
+What we know, but what Carl Jung couldn’t have known, is that what he considered to be universal and part of the collective unconscious of humanity, actually, all the examples he gives are from Indo-European languages and religions.
 He did not know this then.
-He didn’t really understand, and many people still don’t understand Tibetan Buddhism, for instance, because it was transmitted from the Vedic into the Sanskrit, into the Tibetan, and now it’s coming back preserved in Tibetan and non-Indo-European language.
+He didn’t really understand that Tibetan Buddhism, for instance, is an Indo-European religion.
+Its archetypes are Indo-European.
+Tibetan Buddhism was transmitted from the Vedic into the Sanskrit, then through the Aryan / Iranian reform of Sakyamuni, eventually it was translated into the Tibetan.
+It was preserved in Tibetan, but its archetypal content is mainly Indo-European.
+Now it’s coming back preserved in Tibetan and non-Indo-European language.
 But basically its content is an Indo-European religion.
-So in all of my work, I am only ever talking about archetypes that work on Indo-European structured minds, the minds of those whose language one, whose native tongue, is an Indo-European language.
+So in all of my work, I am only ever talking about archetypes that work on Indo-European structured minds.
+The minds of those whose first language, whose native tongue, is an Indo-European language.
 So that’s the only claim I’m making.

 Source: The Volya Radio Interview: Archetypes